ainulsfwn/bakery-management-system-project/README.md

 ## Key Achivements

-* Successfully developed a functional Bakery Management System with dynamic features like menus, order product and a table booking.
+* Successfully developed a functional Bakery Management System with dynamic features like product, order product and a table booking.
 * Successfully separated the website into two layouts such as customer interface and a private management dashboard for the admin interface.
 * Implemented full CRUD operations, allowing the admin to add, view, update and delete the products easily.
 * Designed a clean and user-friendly interface using Bootstrap that looks good on laptop screens.